Red Cross seeks Syria ceasefires; more than 100 killed

 Western and Arab powers that are openly seeking Assad's downfall are preparing for the inaugural meeting of a "Friends of Syria" contact group in Tunisia on Friday.

-Asked about the prospect of arming the rebels, U.S. State Department spokeswoman Victoria Nuland said: "We don't believe that it makes sense to contribute now to the further militarization of Syria."
+Asked about the prospect of arming the rebels, U.S. State Department spokeswoman Victoria Nuland said: "We don't believe that it makes sense to contribute now to the further militarisation of Syria."

 But she added: "That said... if we can't get Assad to yield to the pressure that we are all bringing to bear, we may have to consider additional measures."